 H&M is one of the most known retailers in the world.
 The combination of quality and cheap has been a success for a long time for the Swedish worldwide retailer.
 However, like most retailers, H&M is struggling.
-In US that´s mostly due to increased competition from Amazon, but is that also the case for H&M?
+In the US, that’s mostly due to increased competition from Amazon, but is that also the case for H&M?
 I doubt it.
 Let me just quickly explain why.

 Case 1: Amazon

-Now, with the current Norwegian laws, Amazon is something I don´t use intend to use.
+Now, with the current Norwegian laws, Amazon is something I don’t intend to use.
 The explanation is shipping fees.
 One thing is to send a product from A to B. That fee is quite high right now, but manageable, and possible to account for.
 However, the problem is that we also (often) must pay a secondary shipping fee to our customs for checking the product.
-We are not talking about a few dollars, but maybe something around $10 – $40 and that could easily increase the total price by 50%.
-This cost is also variable, not fixed, so we can´t say for sure if we will pay it or not, so most people just don´t buy from Amazon.
+We are not talking about a few dollars, but something around $10 to $40 and that could easily increase the total price by 50%.
+This cost is also variable, not fixed, so we can’t say for sure if we will pay it or not, so most people just don’t buy from Amazon.

 Case 2: E-commerce

-In the latest quarterly report the CEO (Karl-Johan Persson) said that HM B is on board for managing the new trend in E-commerce, and they are investing a lot of money in digitization.
+In the latest quarterly report, H&’Ms CEO, Karl-Johan Persson, said that HM B is on board for managing the new trend in E-commerce, and they are investing a lot of money in digitization.
 While I actually prefer the site of competitors like Zara and Zalando, I normally trust that the CEO knows better than the customers how they are doing in their business.
 Another positive factor here is that Persson has been buying a lot of stocks lately.
 As we know, insiders can sell for many different reasons, but when they buy a huge amount of stocks, it normally represents something good for the shareholders.

 My main reason for writing this analysis is because I want to see if the dividend is safe.
 Let´s first take a look at the fundamentals.
 By the way (All of the graphs are taking from borsdata I highly recommend this site if you are interested in Nordic companies.

-P/E, P/B and P/S is almost historically low.
+P/E, P/B, and P/S are almost historically low.
 E/S has been stable, and R/S has increased.

-From just looking at this graphs, HM looks like a buy.
+From just looking at these graphs, HM looks like a buy.
 But as a dividend investor, I need to know if the dividend is safe.